clojusc/dev-system/README.md

 improvments at each new iteration.
 The most recent big improvements were
 done:
 * In 2017, as part of the Dragon project
-* In 2018, as part of the Hexagram30 projects and the NASA CMR-Graph project.
+* In 2018, as part of:
+   * the Hexagram30 projects
+   * the NASA CMR-Graph project
+   * the NASA CMR-OPeNDAP project

 In partciular, that last one is where I shifted to a protocol-based approach.
 So far, I've been happiest with this approach, and wan to start using this across all my Clojure projects.